Skip to contents

 facet_wrap_args

-list of arguments for facet_wrap_paginate
+list of arguments for facet_wrap, also used by facet_wrap_paginate in case output = "pdfpages

 y_text_position